 At Richardson’s we offer a no pressure buying experience.
 To help you feel more confident when you come to visit, we’ve created an online guide to help you move through the stages of deciding what style, fit, function and performance features your dream Harley-Davidson® should have.

-Simon Hrycyszyn (Richardson) runs the oldest motorcycle dealership in Tasmania, starting in 1978.
+Simon Hrycyszyn (Richardson) runs the oldest motorcycle dealership in Tasmania and possibly the oldest Harley-Davidson Dealership in Australia that hasn’t changed hands, starting in 1978.
 1995 saw the building of the premises as they are today with the majority of the building materials being recycled.

 Beginning simply beneath his father’s house in West Launceston, Tasmania, in 1973 as a motorcycle repair business, Simon then expanded to his current location in a single shed in 1975.
 This 3/4 of an acre of land, with an old condemned house, he purchased for $4000.
 He renovated the house lived in it for 10 years.